pErsten/CML/README.md

 ## ✨ Features

 - 🔐 JWT Authentication for users
-- 📦 Create and manage Bitcoin bid/ask orders
+- 📦 Calculate prices for EUR and BTC exchanges
-- 💼 Account wallet system (crypto & fiat)
 - 📈 Real-time Bitcoin rate broadcasting
-- 🧠 Background services for order matching and rate fetching
+- 🧠 Background services for order book and rate fetching
 - 🔁 SignalR hub for live data to the Blazor client

 ---